 - Antacids that neutralize stomach acid.
 Antacids, such as Mylanta, Rolaids and Tums, may provide quick relief.
 But antacids alone won't heal an inflamed esophagus damaged by stomach acid.
 Overuse of some antacids can cause side effects, such as diarrhea or sometimes kidney problems.

 - Medications to reduce acid production.
-These medications — known as H-2-receptor blockers — include cimetidine (Tagamet HB), famotidine (Pepcid AC), nizatidine (Axid AR) and ranitidine (Zantac).
+These medications — known as H-2-receptor blockers — include cimetidine (Tagamet HB), famotidine (Pepcid AC) and nizatidine (Axid AR).
 H-2-receptor blockers don't act as quickly as antacids, but they provide longer relief and may decrease acid production from the stomach for up to 12 hours.
 Stronger versions are available by prescription.

 - Medications that block acid production and heal the esophagus.
 These medications — known as proton pump inhibitors — are stronger acid blockers than H-2-receptor blockers and allow time for damaged esophageal tissue to heal.
 Over-the-counter proton pump inhibitors include lansoprazole (Prevacid 24 HR) and omeprazole (Prilosec OTC, Zegerid OTC).